ahhz/raster/docs/_posts/2018-06-14-Preliminary_benchmark_results-are-promising.md

 title:  "Preliminary benchmark results are promising"
 date:   2018-06-14 12:00:00 -0000
 ---
-Benchmarking of the Pronto Raster library is still very informal, as the focus has been on producing an easy-to-use library for raster calculations, rather than an ultra fast one.
+Benchmarking of the Pronto Raster library is still very informal, as the focus has been on producing an easy-to-use library for raster calculations, rather than an ultra-fast one.
 However, some of the early results, and performance tweaks, are promising and worth sharing.
 So, what are we comparing against?
 Pronto Raster is built on top of GDAL, so it cannot reasonably be expected to outperform a sensible and idiomatic way of using GDAL.
 Moreover, a typical application of Pronto Raster is Map Algebra.
 So a good benchmark case would be a cell-by-cell operation on three matrices, say OUT = 3 * A + B * C, where A, B and C are input rasters and OUT is the output raster.

-This lead to the reference code shown below, i.e. this NOT using Pronto Raster, but directly using GDAL.
+This led to the reference code shown below, i.e. this is NOT using Pronto Raster, but directly using GDAL.
 The code is efficient by reading in a block at the time of all the raster layers, and by reusing the memory of the previous block when the next one is read.

 ```cpp
 int benchmark_3_rasters_reference()